Sodium: 0.86 grams. Carbohydrates make up 3 grams of the total.

 How much salt is in a cup of miso soup?

-Does miso soup raise blood pressure?
+Is miso soup good for high blood pressure?

 Why is miso so high in sodium?

-Miso is a traditional Japanese soybean paste that is prepared from fermented soybeans.It is used in a variety of dishes.One of the most important aspects of Japanese cooking is the use of soup, which may be made from this ingredient rather frequently.The production of miso necessitates the addition of salt, which results in 1–2 grams of salt being present in a single serving of miso soup.
+Miso is a traditional Japanese soybean paste that is prepared from fermented soybeans.It is used in a variety of Japanese dishes.One of the most important aspects of Japanese cooking is the use of soup, which may be made from this ingredient rather frequently.The production of miso necessitates the addition of salt, which results in 1–2 grams of salt being present in a single serving of miso soup.

 What soup is low in sodium?